FAQ about the independent restaurant and bar grant program

 Due to demand, there is no guarantee that you will be able to receive a restaurant revitalization fund grant, so it is our recommendation that you exhaust all federal programs that are available to restaurants while you are eligible.

 What happens if the $28.6 Billion runs out?

-It is our hope that Congress will refill the grant pool when it is empty but there is no guarantee that they will.
+It is our hope that Congress will replenish the grant fund when it is empty; however, there is no guarantee that they will.